Postgraduate Course: Foundations of Finance Theory (CMSE11081)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||The focus of this course is on the financial theory and empirical evidence that are useful for investment decisions.

 This course aims to develop students' understanding of the basic principles of financial markets and provides a very good foundation on how assets are valued and traded.
 The course considers stock market prices and returns; stock market risk and the influence of risk on the pricing of shares; interest rates and the pricing of bonds; and the characteristics and pricing of financial futures and options.
 It also considers Corporate Finance and Financial Theories.
 But the most important contribution of this course to your future career is how to use the academic insights to better assess risks and returns, and the trade-off between the two in your future decision making.

 Scientific insights develop and change over time.
 Traditional views on financial markets are changing rapidly and many of the standard paradigms and theory are nowadays questioned.
 On the one hand because of recent developments like the recent financial crisis, on the other hand because of new theoretical and empirical developments in the academic literature.
 This course aims to consider issues from both theoretical perspective as well as practical perspective.
 It will address both the standard theory but also offer some of the new and alternative views.
 It is important to be aware off the most well used theoretical models from a practical point of view but it is also important for students who want to follow an academic career.

 The topics covered in this course can be broadly categorised into three groups:

-*Introduction to Fixed-Income and Derivative Instruments.
-This includes bonds, options and futures.
+Introduction to Fixed-Income and Derivative Instruments.
+This includes bonds and options.